 This is normal for funds.
-Unlike shares and ETFs, most funds trade only once per day at a single price called the NAV (Net Asset Value).
-Your order sits in a queue until the fund’s daily dealing time.
+Unlike shares and ETFs, most funds trade only once per day at a single price called the NAV, or Net Asset Value.
+Your order remains queued until the fund’s daily dealing time.

 What usually happens

-Cut-off: Each fund has a daily cut-off set by the provider.
-Orders placed before the cut-off are dealt that day.
-Orders placed after the cut-off are dealt the next dealing day.
+Cut-off: Each fund has a daily cut-off set by the fund provider.
+Orders placed before the cut-off are usually dealt that day.
+Orders placed after the cut-off are dealt on the next dealing day.

 Pricing: The fund calculates the NAV after markets close.

-Posting: Your units appear in your portfolio after the trade is confirmed by the fund and posted to your account.
-This can be later the same day or the next business day, and may take longer around weekends or holidays.
+Posting: Your units will appear in your portfolio once the trade is confirmed by the fund and posted to your account.
+This may happen later the same day or on the next business day, and can take longer around weekends or holidays.

 Where to check

-Open Invest → Orders to see the status: Pending, Queued, Executed, or Settled.
+Open Invest → Orders to view the status of your order, such as Pending, Queued, Executed, or Settled.

 Common reasons for delay